Dr Fraser Macrae

 In 2012 I began a part-time PhD along side my research assistant position, focussing on the role of fibrin clots in cardiovascular disease and infection.
 In 2019 I was awarded a Sir Henry Wellcome Fellowship from the Wellcome trust to explore the role of fibrin films in infection and wound healing.

-At the beginning of 2020 I was appointed as a University Academic Fellow where I am now establishing my own research group targeted at understanding the interplay of haemostasis, infection, and wound healing, a novel area that is central to the research strategy of the institute.
+At the beginning of 2020 I was appointed as a University Academic Fellow where I am now establishing my own research group exploring how changes in blood clot formation can have big downstream effects on thrombosis development, and tissue repair.

 Responsibilities